Bear killed in campground highlights need for education, regulation

 Why is this so misunderstood?
 Because finding maps that show the no hunting zone is very difficult.
 The map service that the USFS links out to on their website does not show the no hunting zone.
 The pdf maps available online from Fish and Wildlife do not show the no hunting zone.
 And on the ground, in the forest, information kiosks do not address the no hunting zone.
 It is very difficult to find this information.

-So we begin the work of taking responsibility for the place where we are, the place that we love, the Angeles National Forest...Charlton Flat, Mooney Road, Chilao, Horse Flats, Bandito, the Santa Clara Divide...we begin by addressing the education deficit and seeking engagement from both the USFS and Fish and Wildlife to address hunting in designated recreation areas and developed areas and occupied areas.
+So we begin the work of taking responsibility for the place where we are, the place that we love, the Angeles National Forest...Charlton Flat, Mooney Road, Chilao, Horse Flats, Bandito, the Santa Clara Divide...we begin by addressing the education deficit and seeking engagement from the County of Los Angeles, USFS and Fish and Wildlife to address hunting in designated recreation areas and developed areas and occupied areas.
+What we know as of May 2025 is that the County of Los Angeles is the agency which needs to clarify if they continue to embrace their ordinances; and if so, those ordinances need to be presented in a way that they are publicly accessible.

 In an email conversation with USFS Recreation Officer David Cline in November 2024, David told us that there is a cartographer who can create more legible maps, and in sizes that can be used in information kiosks throughout the forest.
 We can begin the process of creating those maps now and have them in place for the 2025 hunting season.
 (The most popular hunting season is deer rifle season, which is when we see the most hunting activity in places that are both legal and restricted).